mauriciotogneri/jan/README.md

 function compare (a, b)
     if (a > b) then
         return "A is bigger than B"
+    end if

-    else if (b > a) then
+    if (b > a) then
         return "B is bigger than A"
-    else
+    end if

     return "A and B are equal"
-    end if
 end
 ```